Dorani/Algos_Prep/Big_JS_Algos/JS_Algos_Course/1.Frequency_Counter_Approach/Lesson/approach1.md

-# Write a function that takes two numbers and returns their counts:
+# Write a function that takes two numbers and returns their sums:

 # Part 1: Understand the question